chesslablab/chess-data/README.md

 	<img src="https://github.com/programarivm/pgn-chess/blob/master/resources/chess-board.jpg" />
 </p>

-This repo provides you with CLI tools to manage a [PGN Chess](https://github.com/programarivm/pgn-chess) database and an API for the purpose to study chess games as well as to analyze heuristic snapshots, which is to say the programmer-defined heuristic evaluation functions available at [programarivm/pgn-chess/src/Heuristic/](https://github.com/programarivm/pgn-chess/tree/master/src/Heuristic).
+This repo provides you with CLI tools to seed a [chess](https://github.com/programarivm/pgn-chess) database with sample games as well as to train a supervised model with Rubix ML.

-A so-called snapshot is intended to capture a particular feature of a chess game mainly for the purpose of being plotted on a chart for further visual study.
-So for example, heuristic snapshots such as attack, center or material, are helpful to plot charts and get insights on the efficiency of programmer-defined heuristic evaluation functions.

-For further information on how to plot the API data please visit [Heuristics Quest](https://github.com/programarivm/heuristics-quest).
+For further information on how to visually study the data please visit [Heuristics Quest](https://github.com/programarivm/heuristics-quest).

 ### Set Up

 Create an `.env` file:

     cp .env.example .env

-Start the environment:

-    bash/start.sh

-Then, if you're using Docker you might want to find the IP address of your PHP container:

-	docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' pgn_chess_data_php_fpm

 ### Bash Scripts